Koestler Awards: FAQs

 Do not enter work that includes your name in the artwork or work made through purchased kits.

 Each year we invite our entrants to have a go at producing a poem, drawing, painting, song or any other Koestler artform inspired by our Themed Category.
-This year’s theme is ‘Taste.’
+The 2023 theme is ‘From Now On’.
 More information about entering the Themed Category can be found in our guidance notes.

 Entrants can submit up to 5 entries into the Koestler Awards.